abayomipopoola/abayomipopoola/src/content/blog/payment-systems-and-the-emerging-economy-pt-2/index.md

 According to the World Bank, financial inclusion is a key enabler in reducing poverty and boosting prosperity.

-About 1.7 billion adults worldwide still don’t have access to a bank account <a href="https://globalfindex.worldbank.org/sites/globalfindex/files/chapters/2017%20Findex%20full%20report_chapter2.pdf" target="_blank" class="read-more">_(Worldbank globalfindex)_</a>.
+About 1.7 billion adults worldwide still don't have access to a bank account <a href="https://globalfindex.worldbank.org/sites/globalfindex/files/chapters/2017%20Findex%20full%20report_chapter2.pdf" target="_blank" class="read-more">_(Worldbank globalfindex)_</a>.

 ![Unbanked populace data](./unbanked_data.jpg)

 Financial inclusion means that individuals and businesses have access to useful and affordable financial products and services that meet their needs – transactions, payments, savings, credit and insurance – delivered in a responsible and sustainable way.

 Apart from protecting your money from theft, a bank account connects people to the formal financial system and enables them to make day-to-day living less complicated as well as allowing them to build up their assets.
 Lack of access to financial products and services means limited access to credit.
-A majority of the world’s poor population work in the informal sector.
+A majority of the world's poor population work in the informal sector.
 They grow crops on a small scale and rear animals.
 Others are artisans who sell wares to the population while others are small-scale vendors who sell basic items such as food and vegetables.
 However, despite their ability to make further investments in their little enterprises and improve their lives, they lack access to credit which would have helped them achieve such a goal, <a href="https://www.cgap.org/research/publication/financial-inclusion-and-development-recent-impact-evidence" target="_blank" >as this research shows</a>.

 #### Financial Inclusion Efforts in Nigeria